rodrigoSantamaria/nucleosee/readme.md

 ### 1) Install Docker
 Visit https://docs.docker.com/install/ to install Docker on your machine.
 ### 2) Setup host folders
+This step is optional, as long as you provide two folders with the proper structure for volumes (-v) in the next step, it's fine.
+More info about it in the help pdf above (section Setting up a server).

+Anyways, we recommend to do it at least the first time you're setting up Nucleosee.

 Download the annotations folder at http://vis.usal.es/rodrigo/nucleosee/annotations.zip

 Unzip it at your preferred location (`ann_path`).
 You can check its folder structure and add your own organism annotations.

-Optionally, you can download some preprocessed examples at http://vis.usal.es/rodrigo/nucleosee/genomes.zip
+Download some preprocessed examples at http://vis.usal.es/rodrigo/nucleosee/genomes.zip

 Unzip it at your preferred location (`gen_path`)

-This step is optional, as long as you provide two folders with the proper structure for volumes (-v) in the next step, it's fine.
-More info about it in the help pdf above (section Setting up a server)

 ### 3) Run Docker container
 ```